AdobeDocs/journey-optimizer-learn.en/help/summit/l820-lab-workbook/lesson-3-create-a-mobile-in-app-campaign.md

    ![start button](/help/summit/l820-lab-workbook/assets/3-3-1-2-connect-to-device-start.png)
    <br>

-4. Now, you will enter the base url which has been configured to launch the Frescopa app.
+4. Now, you will enter the base url which has been configured to launch the Fréscopa app.
 In this case it will be `dxdemo://`

    ![preview url](/help/summit/l820-lab-workbook/assets/3-3-1-3-preview-url.png)
    <br>

-5. Now, scan the QR code with your mobile device, and the Frescopa app will open with a pin screen displayed.
+5. Now, scan the QR code with your mobile device, and the Fréscopa app will open with a pin screen displayed.
 Enter the pin shown

    ![preview qr code](/help/summit/l820-lab-workbook/assets/3-3-1-4-preview-qr-code.png)

    ![enter pin](/help/summit/l820-lab-workbook/assets/3-3-1-5-enter-pin.PNG)

 Once connected, your in-app message should display each time you click the **[!UICONTROL Preview on device button]**.

->[!ENDTABS]